oytang/Agent47-Material/README.md

 ## Relevant code repositories

 - **PGCGM** https://github.com/MilesZhao/PGCGM
+    - Critic: it cannot do property-oriented inverse design.
+So the generated structures are more symmetric, but there is no way to insert T<sub>C</sub> information.
 - **CDVAE** https://github.com/txie-93/cdvae
+    - Critic: it does NOT enable imposing domain-based constraints into the generation process, and can lead to physically unrealistic and unstable structures.
 - **ALIGNN** https://github.com/usnistgov/alignn
 - **GflowNet** as in Crystal-GFN https://github.com/alexhernandezgarcia/gflownet
 - **GT4SD** https://www.nature.com/articles/s41524-023-01028-1